daroczig/dbr/README.md

 ## SQL templating

-To resuse SQL chunks, you may list your SQL queries (or parts of it) in a structured YAML file, like in the bundled example config at https://github.com/daroczig/dbr/blob/master/inst/example_sql_chunks.yaml
+To reuse SQL chunks, you may list your SQL queries (or parts of it) in a structured YAML file, like in the bundled example config at https://github.com/daroczig/dbr/blob/master/inst/example_sql_chunks.yaml

 Use `sql_chunk_files` to list or update the currently used SQL template YAML files.